microsoft/qsharp/katas/content/superdense_coding/index.md

 - A good description can be found in [the Wikipedia article](https://en.wikipedia.org/wiki/Superdense_coding).
 - A great interactive demonstration can be found [on the Wolfram Demonstrations Project](https://demonstrations.wolfram.com/SuperdenseCoding/).
-- Superdense coding protocol is described in Nielsen & Chuang, section 2.3 (pp. 97-98).

 We split the superdense coding protocol into several steps: